keval17-wq/Thesis-COMP4092/week7/ANALYSIS.md

 ## Conclusion
 This collection illustrates the ongoing evolution of text summarization.
 While modern LLMs demonstrate unmatched flexibility and contextual understanding, older methods like LDA still provide valuable insights and a basis for comparison.
 The future of summarization is clearly being shaped by LLMs, but their development has been built on the foundation of earlier techniques.

+## Prompts Used
+1. User Feedback Summarization in NLP (2020-2023)

+"Leveraging NLP for User Feedback Summarization in Large-Scale Systems" "Generative Models for Summarizing Multi-Document Feedback" "Comparative Study of Summarization Techniques in Online Review Systems"

+2. Clustering in NLP (2019-2023)

+"Topic Modeling in User Feedback Clustering"
+"K-Means vs LDA: Clustering Techniques in Summarizing Feedback" "Hierarchical Clustering for Summarizing E-commerce Reviews"

+3. Multi-Document Summarization (2021-2023)

+"State-of-the-Art in Multi-Document Summarization Using Generative AI" "From LDA to GPT: Evolution of Summarization Techniques for Feedback Analysis" "Applications of Topic Modeling in Summarizing User Feedback"

+4. Latent Dirichlet Allocation (LDA) (2018-2022)

+"LDA for Topic Modeling in Customer Reviews: A Comparative Study" "Beyond LDA: New Methods for Topic Extraction in User Feedback" "Improving Summarization via LDA-based Topic Modeling"

+5. Generative AI in Feedback Summarization (2022-2023)

+"Using GPT-3 for Summarizing Large User Feedback Datasets" "A Comparative Review: Generative AI vs Traditional NLP in Summarizing Feedback" "Generative AI and its Role in the Evolution of User Feedback Summarization"